 Iron is important for your blood and is found in beans, seeds, soybeans, tofu, fortified breakfast cereals, dark green leafy vegetables such as spinach, and dried fruit such as apricots, figs, or prunes.
 Plant–based iron is different from the iron found in meat and it's not absorbed as well by your body.
 Adding vitamin C helps your body to absorb iron, so it's important to eat foods rich in vitamin C (such as citrus fruits) and certain vegetables (such as tomatoes) as well.

-Calcium is required to build strong bones for later in life.
+Calcium is required to build strong bones.
 Calcium is found in dairy products such as milk, yogurt, and cheese.
 You can also find plant sources of calcium such as broccoli, butternut squash, collard greens, black beans, white beans, soybeans, and tofu.
 Plant sources of calcium have less calcium per serving than dairy products and fortified foods.
 Some foods aren't naturally high in calcium but have calcium added to them; these foods are called calcium–fortified.
 Some products such as soy milk, enriched rice milk, orange juices, cereals, and cereal bars are calcium fortified.
 Look at the Nutrition Facts Label to find out which brands are highest in calcium.

 Vitamin D is needed to absorb the calcium you eat and is necessary for strong bones.
 You can get vitamin D from the foods you eat, such as fortified dairy or soy milk products, fortified orange juice, egg yolks, or your body can make it from the sun.
 If you live in a place that gets very little sunshine, especially during the winter months, it's harder to get enough vitamin D. To figure out if you live in one of these places, look at a map of the United States and imagine a line running between San Francisco and Philadelphia.
-If you live north of this imaginary line, it's necessary for you (during the winter) to get your daily intake of vitamin D through food or supplements.
+If you live north of this line, it's necessary for you (during the winter) to get your daily intake of vitamin D through food or supplements.

 Vitamin B is only found in animal foods, so vegans must eat food fortified with B12.
 Examples include cow's milk, eggs, nutritional yeast flakes, fortified soy milk, and fortified cereals.
 Your health care provider or nutritionist may also recommend supplemental vitamin B12 to make sure your body gets enough.

 Omega–3 Fatty Acids are essential fatty acids.
 Vegans or vegetarians who don't eat eggs must include other sources.
-You can find omega–3 fatty acids in flaxseeds, canola oil, soybeans, or tofu.
+You can find omega–3 fatty acids in walnuts, flaxseeds, canola oil, soybeans, or tofu.

 How can I convince my parents that being a vegetarian is healthy and right for me?